gianlucaascari/spaguette-project/README.md

 # spaguette-project
 A simple application that simplifies creating and managing your shopping list.

 ## 🎯 Main Feature

 📦 Compose your shopping list automatically based on what you plan to eat

+## 📦 Installation and Setup

+The project is deployed as Progressive Web Application at the link: https://b515-81-164-118-42.ngrok-free.app.

 ## 🚀 Project roadmap